 1 jalapeño pepper (or red pepper flakes), to taste

-1/2 cup fresh herbs, finely chopped - I used a combo of basil, parsley and oregano
+1/2 cup fresh herbs, finely chopped - basil, parsley and oregano work nicely together

 Pink Himalayan salt & freshly ground pepper, to taste

 1. Puree jalapeño with tomato in a blender or food processor.
-If you're using a blender that is not high speed, that's totally fine, just puree about 1 cup first to get things going and then add about 2 cups at a time.
+If you're using a blender that is not high speed, that's fine too, just puree about 1 cup first to get things going and then add about 2 cups at a time.

 2. Pour pureed mixture into a bowl and add remaining ingredients.